metabase/metabase/docs/troubleshooting-guide/application-database.md

 ### Metabase fails to start due to database locks

-Sometimes Metabase will fail to complete its startup due to a database lock that was not cleared properly.
+Sometimes Metabase will fail to start up because a database lock did not clear properly.

 **How to detect this:** The error message will look something like: